 Where to eat: Knoedel Manufaktur, Josefstaedter Strasse 89, Vienna

-Tafelspitz is a famous Austrian food that is found as a main course in many restaurants across the country.
+Tafelspitz is a typical Austrian food that is found as a main course in many restaurants across the country.
 A classic dish, it is made up of beef boiled in a broth of vegetables and spices.
 The beef is then served with minced apples and horseradish or sour cream with chives.
 The hearty meal is filling and has rustic beginnings.
 The name itself refers to a cut of the beef and will mean different things in a food market and a restaurant!

 Where to eat: Plachutta Wollzeile, Wollzeile 38, Vienna

-6. Tiroler Gröstl
+6. Tiroler Gröstl: Tradition Inspired

 The Tiroler Gröstl is comfort food at its best!
 Among the most common traditional Austrian food in Vienna, it is more common in the Austrian Alps.
 The rich dish is also simple and is a pan-fried dish of potato, chopped beef or pork with lots of butter and onion.
 Often topped with a fried egg, it’s a must try for someone fancying classic Austrian foods.
 Generally it is called as Gröstl, while this variant particularly belongs to the ski resort region of Tirol.